Battery recycling: Battery recycling by location

-Battery recycling is an international industry, with many nations exporting their used or spent lead-acid batteries (ULABs or SLABs) to other nations for recycling.
+Battery recycling is an international industry, with many nations exporting their used or spent lead-acid batteries to other nations for recycling.
 Consequently, it can be difficult to get accurate analyses of individual nations' exact rate of domestic recycling.

 Further, in many countries, lead-acid battery recycling (chiefly from automobiles and motorcycles) is commonly done informally by individuals or informal enterprises, with little or no formal record-keeping, nor effective regulatory oversight.

-ULABs and SLABs are generally designated as "hazardous waste" and subject to relevant safety, storage, handling and transport regulations, though those vary from country to country.
+Spent lead–acid batteries are generally designated as "hazardous waste" and subject to relevant safety, storage, handling and transport regulations, though those vary from country to country.
 A multilateral international agreement, the Basel Convention, officially governs all transboundary movements of hazardous waste for recovery or disposal, among the 172 signatory countries.
-(The U.S. is not a party, but has alternate arrangements with the Organisation for Economic Co-operation and Development (OECD), and with Canada and with Mexico (where it ships many ULABs and SLABs for recycling).
+(The U.S. is not a party, but has alternate arrangements with the Organisation for Economic Co-operation and Development (OECD), and with Canada and with Mexico (where it ships many lead-acid batteries for recycling).